How to use the Gemini API in Python

 print(f"API error occurred: {e}")

-• The code inside the try block attempts the API call.
+• The try block attempts the API call as usual.

 Troubleshooting max_output_tokens exceeded errors